 This protocol prescribes guidelines while recording depositions of vulnerable witnesses in order to enable them to give their best evidence in criminal proceedings.
 Each witness is unique and is to be addressed accordingly.
-The vulnerability of a witness may emerge from a range of circumstances which include, but are not limited to - nature of crime, threats and intimidation, fear of reprisal, age, developmental levels, gender identity, sexual minorities, ethnicity, religious identity, caste, physical and/or mental disability, lack of infrastructural support, language barriers, geographical location etc. Some of the most challenging cases before judges during the course of their careers are those involving vulnerable witnesses such as children, victims of sexual offences or domestic violence, persons with disabilities, and witnesses experiencing threats to their life and among others.
-Vulnerable witnesses property, interaction with the legal process, especially the criminal justice process intimidating, particularly the courtroom experience.
+The vulnerability of a witness may emerge from a range of circumstances which include, but are not limited to - nature of crime, threats and intimidation, fear of reprisal, age, developmental levels, gender identity, sexual minorities, ethnicity, religious identity, caste, physical and/or mental disability, lack of infrastructural support, language barriers, geographical location etc. Some of the most challenging cases before judges during the course of their careers are those involving vulnerable witnesses such as children, victims of sexual offences or domestic violence, persons with disabilities, and witnesses experiencing threats to their life and property, among others.
+Vulnerable witnesses find their interaction with the legal process, especially the criminal justice process intimidating, particularly the courtroom experience.
 Under these circumstances, unless adequate support is provided, a vulnerable witness may not feel safe to provide robust testimony.
 Further, the lengthy process of navigating the adversarial criminal justice system or the civil justice system can affect the vulnerable witness' psychological well-being in significant and long-lasting ways.

 To respond effectively to the needs of vulnerable witnesses, the justice system needs to respond proactively with sensitivity in an enabling and age-appropriate manner, so that the judicial process is less traumatic and secondary victimisation can be minimised.
-Sensitive engagement and suitable modifications of existing procedures within the framework of the law, while ensuring the rights of the accused or the opposite party, can significantly impact the quality of deposition by vulnerable witnesses and potentially the outcome of a trial.
+Sensitive engagement and suitable modifications of existing procedures (within the framework of the law), while ensuring the rights of the accused or the opposite party, can significantly impact the quality of deposition by vulnerable witnesses and potentially the outcome of a trial.

 These Guidelines have been developed in furtherance of the Supreme Court's directions in Smruti Tukaram Badade v.
-State of Maharashtra,1and have been drawn from the Guidelines for recording of evidence of vulnerable witnesses circulated by Vulnerable Witness Committee constituted vide order dated 11.01.2022 passed in Smruti Tukaram Badade Case(Supra), Chaired by Hon'ble Ms. Justice Gita Mittal, as well as relevant statutory provisions, judgments, and international standards relevant to vulnerable witnesses.
+State of Maharashtra, and have been drawn from the Guidelines for recording of evidence of vulnerable witnesses in criminal matters prepared by the Delhi High Court and the Protocol for Recording Evidence of Vulnerable Witnesses notified by the Jammu and Kashmir High Court, as well as relevant statutory provisions, judgments, and international standards relevant to vulnerable witnesses.